SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1839-10-19-avael-tatters.md

 >
 > ARE YOU ABLE TO MAKE A HOUSE CALL?

-#### McCOY ####
+#### TRELAINE ####

 > OF COURSE.

 <br/>

 *****
-<br/><i>AVAELLE leaves the house while McCOY packs up his things.
+<br/><i>AVAELLE leaves the house while TRELAINE packs up his things.
 He's promised to meet her out front of the house so she walks over toward the saloon to retreive CINNAMON.
 The warmth of the whisky now fading from her person, she wishes she could reenter the saloon and get another drink.
 She's not looking forward to the ride back to EASTON HOUSE.</I>

 <I>She takes the lead from around the saddle's horn and unties her horse.
 The village is quiet and deserted, though the day's severe chill makes it all seem sensible.</i>

 <i>The doctor approaches, his saddlebags clinking with glass and metal instruments.</i>

-#### McCOY ####
+#### TRELAINE ####

 > I'M GLAD TO HAVE NEVER MADE IT OUT TO EASTON HOUSE.
 >